-As I began to grow, it was only a natural progression that one day I would have to say no más to being Kenny’s whipping boy.
+As I began to grow, it was only a natural progression that one day I would have to say enough is enough to being Kenny’s whipping boy.
+One day there would have to be a real head-buttin.

 It was just before Kenny left for the Army and I had finished school.
 We were over at Nonie’s house, right beside the highway.
 Just the two of us.
-We got into a fight, which happened often and it finally spilled out into the yard and then the driveway.
+We got into a fight, which happened often.
+It spilled out into the yard and then the driveway.
 We boxed at each other, throwing plenty of slaps around.
 We wrestled and rolled on the ground.

 Being right next to the road various ones from the community stopped to see what was happening, which interrupted our fight.
 We finally agreed to load up in the pickup and go over in the pasture to resume our fighting match, away from prying eyes.